anthonycorletti/hotbox/docs/get-started.md

 ## Check that your code was deployed and is running

-This example runs internally on the EC2 Instance, so we can check the status of the app by sshing into the EC2 Instance and curling to the app.
+This example runs internally on the EC2 Instance, so we can check the status of the app on the EC2 Instance.

 ```bash
 ssh -i ~/hotbox-example.pem ubuntu@$(hotbox get ec2 --region us-east-1 | jq -r '.Reservations[] | select(.Instances[] | .State.Name == "running") | .Instances[].PublicDnsName')